 4.)
 Have a backup plan

 If the party is going to be held outdoors, be prepared for less than ideal weather and have a backup plan.
 For a home party, that may mean renting a tent in case it rains or moving the party indoors.
 Many rental companies not only rent tents but also tables, chairs, linens, dinnerware and flatware, karaoke machines, popcorn machines, and even games.

 Are you confident that you’ll be able to prepare and cook enough food to accommodate your guest list, or will you have your graduation party catered?
 If you decide to have the party catered, your best bet is to ask friends and coworkers for recommendations.
 Then, make sure you shop around for the best prices and ask each caterer for their references.
 To save money, consider having just the dinner entrees and side dishes catered and providing the appetizers and desserts yourself.
 Other special touches could include bowls of Jelly Belly jelly beans in your school colors or personalized M&M’s.

 6.)
 Choose a theme and decorations

 Next, consider how you want to decorate for the party.
 Are you interested in using decorations in your college’s school colors, or would you prefer to go with a specific theme, such as luau, western, Mardi Gras, casino, Hollywood, carnival, sports, or masquerade?

 Whatever you decide, we hope you take the time to savor every moment at commencement and at your well-deserved (and well-planned!) graduation party.
-Have fun celebrating—you earned it!
+You worked hard for that diploma, so have fun celebrating, you earned it!